Guitarist Ryan Meagher describes his music in very straightforward terms; he calls it “modern jazz for the indie rocker.”

 Sometimes, you dial up a particular piece of music because you know what you’re getting.
 You’re in a certain mood, and the Nth listen to The Ramones’ Rocket To Russia is what you need.

-While most of the thrash bands of the 1980s have gone through identity crises since that decade ended, few of them have come out of that period as strong as Testament.
+While most thrash bands have gone through identity crises since the ’80s ended, few of them have come out of that period as strong as Testament.

 Award-winning soul blues singer/harmonica master Curtis Salgado will undergo surgery on July 18 in Portland, Oregon, to remove a cancerous growth from his lung